Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 While it encourages developers to write code as they would in standard Python programs, it's important to note that not all Python features are available in OpShin.

 OpShin's approach ensures that if a program successfully compiles, it meets two crucial criteria.
-Firstly, the source code is guaranteed to be a valid Python program.
+First, the source code is guaranteed to be a valid Python program.
-Secondly, OpShin ensures that the output of running the compiled program with Python is identical to its execution on-chain.
+Second, OpShin ensures that the output of running the compiled program with Python is identical to its execution on-chain.

 ## Type System

 One of the limitations of using Python as-is for smart contract development is that it is dynamically typed.
 Opshin addresses this concern by introducing a strict type system on top of Python.
 What Opshin does is have an independent component called the 'aggressive static type inferencer', which can infer all types of the Python AST nodes for a well chosen subset of Python.
 So in simple terms every variable in OpShin has a type.
 There are no opaque types in OpShin, everything can be deconstructed.

 Currently, OpShin supports only Lists and Dicts.
 It does not support tuples and generic types, which we see as a limitation, as these can be really valuable when writing smart contracts.